Director of Communications

 For Immediate Release

-WASHINGTON, D.C.-The Council for Advancement and Support of Education today announced the 2012 recipients of its Distinguished Service Awards.
+The Council for Advancement and Support of Education has announced the 2013 recipients of its Distinguished Service Awards.

 The annual awards honor individuals and organizations for extraordinary service to education and the field of educational advancement, which includes alumni relations, fundraising, communications and marketing.

-CASE will recognize the six recipients at a luncheon on Monday, July 16, in conjunction with the CASE Summit for Leaders in Advancement in Washington, D.C.
+CASE will recognize the five recipients at a luncheon on Monday, July 15, in conjunction with the CASE Summit for Leaders in Advancement in San Francisco, Calif.

 The E. Burr Gibson Lifetime Achievement Award is supported by a generous contribution from the consulting firm Marts & Lundy.

 Charles Garcia, recipient of the Ernest T. Stewart Award for Alumni Volunteer Involvement.
 Garcia is a 1983 graduate of the United States Air Force Academy.
 For 30 years, he has been a strong supporter of USAFA and its alumni association, the Association of Graduates, and has held several volunteer positions, including finance committee chair and treasurer.
 Garcia was appointed by President George W. Bush to the academy's Board of Visitors in 2005.
 Soon after, he was elected chair and played a key role in the institution's push to increase diversity and leadership development for cadets.
 In 2009, when his term expired, he was reappointed by President Barack Obama to continue his chairmanship for three more years.
 Garcia has also provided guidance and assistance in various fundraising initiatives, including serving on a campaign steering committee that raised nearly $40 million as part of the institution's first capital campaign.